-A native of Guam, Rear Adm.
-Gumataotao joined the Navy in 1976 and attended the Naval Academy Preparatory School in Newport, R.I.
+A native of Guam, Rear Admiral Peter Gumataotao joined the Navy in 1976 and attended the Naval Academy Preparatory School in Newport, Rhode Island.
 He is a 1981 graduate of the United States Naval Academy and earned his Master of Arts in Strategic Studies from the U.S. Naval War College in 1994.

 A surface warfare officer, Gumataotao has deployed extensively to the Western Pacific, Indian Ocean, and Arabian Gulf.
-His sea assignments include: USS Bagley (FF 1069), USS Worden (CG 18), USS Reuben James (FFG 57) and Destroyer Squadron 31 (DESRON 31).
-His previous command-at-sea tours include: USS Curtis Wilbur (DDG 54), USS Decatur (DDG 73), and Commander Destroyer Squadron 31.
+His sea assignments include: USS Bagley (FF 1069), USS Worden (CG 18), USS Reuben James (FFG 57) and Destroyer Squadron (DESRON) 31.
+His previous command-at-sea tours include: USS Curtis Wilbur (DDG 54), USS Decatur (DDG 73), and commander, DESRON-31.

-His flag assignments were commander, U.S. Naval Forces Korea for U.S. Pacific Fleet; U.S. Naval regional commander for Naval Installations Command; commander, Task Force 78 for U.S. 7th Fleet; Naval component commander of United Nations Command; and, deputy naval component commander for Combined Forces Command, Korea and commander, Carrier Strike Group 11 (Nimitz Strike Group); assistant deputy chief of Naval Operation for Operations, Plans and Strategy (N3/N5B) and commander, Naval Surface Force Atlantic.
+His flag assignments were commander, U.S. Naval Forces Korea for U.S. Pacific Fleet; U.S. Naval Regional commander for Naval Installations Command; commander, Task Force 78 for U.S. 7th Fleet; Naval component commander of United Nations Command; deputy naval component commander for Combined Forces Command, Korea; commander, Carrier Strike Group (CSG) 11 (Nimitz Strike Group); assistant deputy chief of Naval Operation for Operations, Plans and Strategy (N3/N5B) and commander, Naval Surface Force Atlantic.